When designing a chatbot test strategy from scratch, there are often test case requirements like:

 -

-Step By Step
+Step by Step

-Now comes the interesting part - follow those steps to setup the basic structure in Botium.
+Now comes the interesting part - follow those steps to setup the basic structure in Botium:

-1. Create a Shared Convos Test Set
+Create a Shared Convos Test Set:

 Create a test set named Shared Convos in Botium.
-Add some first Convos in the Visual Convo Designer.
-The convos should map the conversation structure, but they should be free from any language-specific content.
-We have here a convo named TC_HELLO, which sends a default greeting to the chatbot, and expects a default greeting back - we will use utterance codes for it instead of literal phrases:
+Add some Convos in the Visual Convo Designer.
+The convos should map the conversation structure, and they should be free from any language-specific content.

 TC_HELLO

-In another convo we send some kind of special greeting:
+In another convo we send some kind of special greeting:Note: Example BotiumScript:

-2. Create Language-Specific Utterance Test Sets
+Create Language-Specific Utterance Test Sets:

 For each supported language, create a language-specific test set, name them for example Utterances EN and Utterances DE.
-To complete the shared convos from above, we need to define three utterance lists:

 -